azumnanji/pacman_python/README.md

 # Pac-Man in Python
-Programming the famous Pac-Man game in python (3.7.2) using pygame API with abstract data types.
+Programming the famous Pac-Man game in python (3.7.2) using pygame API with abstract data types and path-finding algorithms.

 ## Installation instructions
 To play the game you first need to install pygame.
 This can be done using pip.